jeffreycwitt/hn202/docs/aug-and-pilgrim-life.md

 {:.answer}
 > "bodily advantages, such a swiftness of foot, beauty, or strength."
 (Augustine, City of God, XIX, c.
 3 (p.
 675))

-In essence, Varro concludes: of course a life where virtue serves pleasure or primary goods, is pretty bad.
+In essence, Varro concludes: of course a life where virtue serves pleasure or primary goods is pretty bad.
 But a life where one has sufficient primary goods to practice the virtues is a pretty happy life.
 But the happiest life is the one where a person has virtue, and enjoys all the other goods of life that are not needed for virtue, but are still really nice to have.

 For example, you don't necessarily need to be beautiful to be virtuous.
 But life would probably be a lot easier and comfortable for us if, in addition to being virtuous, we also got to be beautiful, or healthy, etc.